 - Osteoporosis or osteomalacia, softening of the bone

 - Dermatitis herpetiformis, a burning, itching, blistering rash

-- Intestinal cancer -- Intestinal lymphoma is up to 40 times more common in patients with celiac disease than in those without the disease.
+- Intestinal cancer.
+Intestinal lymphoma is up to 40 times more common in people with celiac disease than in those without the disease.

 - Nerve damage, or peripheral neuropathy

 - Lactose intolerance

 Untreated pregnant women with celiac disease may be at higher risk of having a miscarriage or a baby born with birth defects, such as neural tube defects, because they may not be able to absorb the nutrients they need.
 Preliminary studies also suggest that children of mothers and fathers with celiac disease are at greater risk of birth defects.